Reg Halton

 Reginald Lloyd Halton (11 July 1916 – 17 March 1988) was an English footballer.
 His regular position was left half.
 He was born in Leek, Staffordshire.
 He played for Cheddington Mental Hospital, Notts County, and Manchester United.
 He also played for Bury, Chesterfield and Leicester City.
-During World War II, he played as a guest for Aldershot and also played for Arsenal against Moscow Dynamo.
+During World War II, he played as a guest for Aldershot and also played for Arsenal against Dynamo Moscow.
 He was later manager of Scarborough and Leek Town.

 He also played cricket for Staffordshire in the Minor Counties Championship between 1938 and 1956, making 34 appearances.
 He was a left-handed batsman.